data-forge/data-forge-examples-and-tests/README.md

 # data-forge-js-examples-and-tests

-Various examples and tests for the [data-forge-js repo](https://github.com/data-forge/data-forge-js).
+Various examples and tests for the [data-forge repo](https://github.com/data-forge/data-forge-ts).